zensqlmonitor/influxdb-zabbix/README.md

 [Email](mailto:sqlzen@hotmail.com)

 # influxdb-zabbix
-Gather data from Zabbix back-end and send to InfluxDB for enhanced performance
+Gather data from Zabbix back-end and load to InfluxDB in near real-time for enhanced performance and easier usage with Grafana.

+As InfluxDB show an excellent compression rate (in our case: 7x), this project could be used also to archive Zabbix backend.

 ## Getting Started